Glades Electric Cooperative

 Utilities often receive complaints from ham radio operators about electric interference, for which even the most veteran linemen and engineers are unable to determine the source.
-In partnership with Davey Resource Group and Exacter, Inc., Glades Electric succeeds in diagnosing and correcting one such case.
+In partnership with Davey Resource Group and Exacter, Inc., Glades Electric succeeds in diagnosing one such case.

 It’s not uncommon for utilities to get periodic complaints from ham radio operators claiming electric interference is disrupting their transmissions.
 More often than not, a visit to the surrounding poles reveals no visible signs, or even heat signatures from an IR camera.
 It’s an issue that continues to confound even the most veteran linemen and engineers.

 Such was the case for Glades Electric of Moore Haven, Florida.
 There, near the orange groves in a rural area of south central Florida, one of their members had experienced periodic interference issues for more than 10 months following Hurricane Irma.
 Each time a team was dispatched to investigate, nothing was ever found.

 In 2016, Glades Electric contracted Davey Resource Group to perform an overhead distribution assessment of approximately 100 miles of the worst performing circuits.
 The assessment uncovered 23 components that were emitting partial discharge (pd) – among them six lightning arresters and one transformer.

 In 2018, after a successful pilot project and in partnership with Exacter, Inc. of Columbus, OH, a predictive reliability assessment was conducted on a small area of the system near the ham radio operator.
 One of the side objectives was to investigate what was going on with the ham radio interference.